conveyal/scenario-editor/docs/edit-scenario/modifications.md

 When removing the beginning of a route, the dwell times at each stop are removed, as is any time specified to be removed at each removed stop.
 Any remaining travel time is preserved as an offset from the start of the trip in the original GTFS to the start of trips at the new first stop.
 This is effectively as if the vehicles were leaving the original terminal at the same time but deadheading past all of the removed stops.

 This modification does not take into account the possibility of increased frequency due to more efficient routes.
-However, it can be paired with a :ref:`convert_to_frequency` modification to model that scenario.
+However, it can be paired with a [convert to frequency](#convert-to-frequency) modification to model that scenario.

 <figure>
   <img src="../static/img/remove-stops.png"  alt="Remove stops" />